 - Talk to a health professional if you’re under a lot of stress, or if you live or work close to toxic substances.

-- Make sure you get shots to protect against diseases such as rubella (German measles) before you get pregnant.
-If you get them while you’re pregnant, they can affect the baby’s brain.
-You’ll need a flu shot, too.
+- Make sure you are up to date on vaccines, including the flu shot, to protect against diseases such as rubella (German measles) before you get pregnant.
+Measles during pregnancy can affect the baby’s brain.

 While You’re Expecting